5-minute Winter Warm Relax

 If you have any physical or medical conditions that mean you can’t lie down safely or be alone in meditation, please chat with your medical practitioner before doing this video.

-HOME(who you are) PRACTICE(being who you are)
+HOME(who you are) PRACTICE (being who you are)

-Practice can be a bit of triggering word: I gave up piano when I was a kid because I hadn’t practiced Scarborough Fair before my piano lesson!
+Practice can be a bit of a triggering word: I gave up piano when I was a kid because I hadn’t practiced Scarborough Fair before my piano lesson!
 We need to practice because we want to, because we are craving a calmer state.

 Are we going to give up on ourselves if we don’t practice yoga?
 No. We just need a gentle reminder that it’s called Practice for a reason.
 Let’s break down the words, Home.
 Practice.